-Von Lintel Gallery is pleased to present an exhibition of recent work by New York artist, Carolyn Marks Blackwood.
-On the Edge is the artist’s first solo show with the gallery.
+Von Lintel Gallery is pleased to present an exhibition of large-format color photographs by Edward Burtynsky.
+This is the artist’s first solo show with the gallery.

 Burtynsky is known for his incisive look at landscapes reshaped by human interference.
 Nature Transformed primarily culls from Water, a five-year project chronicling the dramatic effects of manufacturing and consumption on the world’s most vital and rapidly depleting resource.

 Science fiction-esque irrigation plots in Texas, ancient carved stepwells in India, and geometric rice terraces in China are translated in vivid color and crystalline detail from upwards of 7,000 feet.
 The aerial perspective necessarily brings into focus the massive scale and impact of these systems employed to redirect and control water.